- Land titles

-Information on the Registrar of Titles, the history of the titles office, General law titles, Crown land, legislation and a glossary of common terms used in land dealings.
+Information on land titles including the Registrar of Titles, the history of the titles office, General law titles, Crown land, legislation and a glossary of common terms used in land dealings.

-Information on common dealings: mortgages and discharges of mortgage, changing title details, replacing lost or destroyed titles, changing property boundaries, subdividing or consolidating titles, caveats, covenants and easements, and adverse possession.
+Information on common dealings with titles: mortgages and discharges of mortgage, changing title details, replacing lost or destroyed titles, changing property boundaries, subdividing or consolidating titles, caveats, covenants and easements, and adverse possession.

 Land Victoria's list of all forms, guides and fees relating to everyday land and title dealings.